Persecution of Zoroastrians: in the Byzantine Empire

+Zoroastrianism in Armenia

+Zoroastrianism was the official religion of the Armenians prior to the adoption of Christianity.
+War subsequently broke out between the Sassanids and the Armenians.
+During the conflict, Mushegh I Mamikonian demolished Zoroastrian temples and burned Zoroastrians alive; the Sassanids, in turn, flayed Armenians and hung their skins on walls Following the execution of Mehruzhan Artsruni, a spear—heated until it turned red was driven into his head.

 Persecution by Muslims

 Arab conquest of Persia

 Until the Arab invasion and subsequent Muslim conquest, in the mid-7th century Persia (modern-day Iran) was a politically independent state, spanning from Mesopotamia to the Hindu Kush and dominated by a Zoroastrian majority.
 Zoroastrianism was the official state religion of four pre-Islamic Persian empires, the last being the Sassanian empire that passed a decree solidifying this in 224 CE.
 The Arab invasion abruptly brought to an end the religious domination of Zoroastrianism in Persia and instituted Islam as the official religion of the state.

 Yemen's Zoroastrians who had the jizya imposed on them after being conquered by Muhammad are mentioned by the Islamic historian al-Baladhuri.

 After the Muslim conquest of Persia, Zoroastrians were given dhimmi status and subjected to persecutions; discrimination and harassment began in the form of regular physical violence.
 Those paying Jizya were subjected to insults and humiliation by the tax collectors.
 Zoroastrians who were captured as slaves in wars were given their freedom if they converted to Islam.

 Many fire temples, with their four axial arch openings, were usually turned into mosques simply by setting a mihrab (prayer niche) on the place of the arch nearest to qibla (the direction of Mecca).
 Zoroastrian temples converted into mosques in such a manner could be found in Bukhara, as well as in and near Istakhr and other Persian cities.
 Urban areas where Arab governors made their quarters were most vulnerable to such religious persecution, great fire temples were turned into mosques, and the citizens were forced to conform or flee.
 Many libraries were burnt and much cultural heritage was lost.